 My Experience Hiking with Ulcerative Colitis

 In 2017, I attempted a thru-hike of the 2600-mile Pacific Crest Trail from Mexico to Canada.
 At the time, I still was a relatively new Ulcerative Colitis patient and had only experienced one flare-up.
-In fact, I was secretly hoping that it had all been a fluke because I hadn’t had any symptoms in over two years.
+In fact, I secretly hoped that it had all been a fluke because I hadn’t had any symptoms in over two years.

 After checking with my doctor, I began hiking in April 2017.
 At first, everything went very well.
 I traveled over 1000 miles in three months with no complications from my autoimmune disease.
 I grew stronger and leaner and learned to hike faster.